Valley Forge (film)

 Valley Forge is a 1975 American made-for-television film adaptation of the 1934 Broadway play written by Maxwell Anderson, directed and produced by Fielder Cook.
-It was oiginally broadcast as part of the Hallmark Hall of Fame series of specials.
+It was originally broadcast as part of the Hallmark Hall of Fame series of specials.

 Plot

 The film concerns the American Revolutionary War encampment at Valley Forge, Pennsylvania and a planned escape by the men desperate to leave behind the terrible conditions of the winter.